-The capital stock is the total amount of share capital (including equity capital and preference capital) that has been issued by a company and the same can be found in the balance sheet in the column of “shareholder’s equity”.
-It is a means of raising funds by the company in order to meet its various business goals.
+The capital stock is the total share capital (including equity capital and preference capital) that a company has issued.
+It is a means of raising funds for the company to meet its various business goals.
+The same can be found in the balance sheet in the “shareholder’s equity column.”

 It can be divided into the following types:

 - Authorized = The authorized capital stock represents the maximum share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
 It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. a company can issue, as mentioned in its legal charter.
 It can be altered by changing its legal charter after following prescribed procedures.